mgenware/daizong/README.md

 };
 ```

-You can also define default environment variables, which will be automatically applied to all tasks:
+Default environment variables are also supported.
+Once configured, they will be automatically applied to all tasks:

 ```js
 export default {